jyellick/obc-docs/usecases.md

 *  Final Assembler – The business entity that performs the final assembly of a product.

-*  Part supplier – Suppliers of parts.
-Suppliers can also be an assemblers, assembling parts they received from their own sub-suppliers and send the finished product to the final (root) assembler
+*  Part supplier – Supplier of parts.
+Suppliers can also be assemblers by assembling parts that they receive from their  sub-suppliers, and then sending their finished product to the final (root) assembler.

 #### Key Components

-*  Payment upon delivery of goods - Integration with off-chain payment system is necessary so that payment instructions can be sent when parts are received.
+*  Payment upon delivery of goods - Integration with off-chain payment systems is required, so that payment instructions can be sent when parts are received.

-*  Third party Audit -  All supplied parts shall be auditable by third parties.
-E.g. regulators may need to track the total number of parts supplied by a supplier for tax accounting purpose
+*  Third party Audit -  All supplied parts must be auditable by third parties.
+For example, regulators might need to track the total number of parts supplied by a specific supplier, for tax accounting purposes.

-*  Obfuscation of shipments - Balances shall be obfuscated so that no one supplier can deduce the business activiteis of other suppliers
+*  Obfuscation of shipments - Balances must be obfuscated so that no supplier can deduce the business activities of any other supplier.

-*  Obfuscation of market size - Total balance must be obfuscated so that part suppliers can’t deduce its own market share and use that as a leverage to seek for better term.
+*  Obfuscation of market size - Total balances must be obfuscated so that part suppliers cannot deduce their own market share to use as leverage when negotiating contractual terms.

-*  Validation Access – only nodes with validation right are allowed to validate transactions (shipment of parts)
+*  Validation Access – Only nodes with validation rights are allowed to validate transactions (shipment of parts).

-*  View access – only accounts with view access right are allowed to interrogate balances of parts shipped & available.
+*  View access – Only accounts with view access rights are allowed to interrogate balances of shipped parts and available parts.

 &nbsp;

 ### Asset Depository

-Assets such as financial securities must be able to be dematerialized on a blockchain network so that all stakeholders of an asset type will have direct access to that asset, allowing them to initiate trades and acquire information on an asset without going through layers of intermeidaries.
+Assets such as financial securities must be able to be dematerialized on a blockchain network so that all stakeholders of an asset type will have direct access to that asset, allowing them to initiate trades and acquire information on an asset without going through layers of intermediaries.
 Trades should be settled in near real time and all stakeholders must be able to access asset information in near real time.
-A stakeholder should be able to add business rules on any given asset type, further reducing operating cost with automation logic.
+A stakeholder should be able to add business rules on any given asset type, as one example of using automation logic to further reduce operating costs.

 <table>
 <tr><td><img src="images/assetrepository.png" height="300" width="500"></td></tr>